ibm-cloud-docs/Cloudant/guides/replication_guide.md

 However, each replication task uses up system resources.

-You can check your "active replications" in the {{site.data.keyword.cloudant_short_notm}} Dashboard to ensure that there are no unwanted replication tasks in progress.
+You can check your "active replications" in the {{site.data.keyword.cloudant_short_notm}} Dashboard to ensure that no unwanted replication tasks are in progress.
 Delete any `_replicator` documents that are no longer needed.

 ## Tuning replication speed